Around 30 migrants found dead on boat near Sicily

 Prime Minister Matteo Renzi said last week the EU should take responsibility for rescuing migrants by investing more in regional border control agency Frontex.

-Renzi has also urged the United Nations to intervene in Libya, where traffickers charge migrants more than $1,000 (587 pounds) each for the risky passage.
+Renzi has also urged the United Nations to intervene in Libya, where traffickers charge migrants more than $1,000 each for the risky passage.

 European Home Affairs Commissioner Cecilia Malmstrom said the commission was making available to Italy 4 million euros ($5.5 million)of emergency funding and was looking at ways to contribute more.